baxtersa/baxtersa.github.io/about.md

 ===
 ---

+# Adapton
+[Adapton](https://github.com/cuplv/adapton.rust) is a library of incremental data structures for performant reuse of sub-computations.
+I ported probabilistic tries from the original OCaml implementation to Rust and wrote some preliminary benchmarks using tries to implement incremental computation over sets, finite maps, and graphs.

 # Frenetic
 [![frenetic](/images/frenetic.png)](http://www.frenetic-lang.org) is a family of languages and tools for network programming, providing a semantic foundation for trusting network programs.
-I hack on frenetic's compiler internals and extensions to the NetKAT semantics, playing with expressions of network behaviors and constraints so that network administrators don't have to hate themselves.
+I hacked on frenetic's compiler internals and extensions to the NetKAT semantics, playing with expressions of network behaviors and constraints so that network administrators don't have to hate themselves.